 Additionally, templates aren’t built with A/B testing in mind, since that would require developers to rework or recreate the template.
-Without testing, you aren’t gaining any insights into how to improve your email program.
-This means you’re failing to drive the best results, which is your job as a marketer.
+Without testing, you aren’t gaining insights into how to improve your email program.

 Using the same template over and over again also runs the risk of making your brand seem stale.

 On the technical side of things, for marketers, even basic usage of HTML requires training, and if you don't know what you're doing, you could break the code.
 Plus, each update requires a rendering test, which is another time-consuming process when all you want to do is get an email out the door.

 Finally, there aren't any brand constraints built in.
 Template-based emails can end up being off-brand if someone decides that the color #007ba7 looks better than #008ba7.
 This usually results in someone within the company calling you out for going “off-brand.”

 2. What You See Is What You Get (WYSIWYG) editors